 Students listening to Catherine describe what to expect when they get home.

 Want to see more?
-Visit our Instagram page to see more photos.
+Visit our Instagram page for more photos.